 - Chapter 15: Order release and control

-- Course 16: Cost estimation, job-order costing, and activity-based costing
+- Chapter 16: Cost estimation, job-order costing, and activity-based costing

 - Chapter 17: Representation and system management of logistic objects

-- The methods in courses 10 through 17 provide a deeper understanding of the concepts in courses 5 through 8.
+- The methods in Chapters 10 through 17 provide a deeper understanding of the concepts in Chapters 5 through 8.
 They comprise all that is required for designing the logistic systems that is not characterized by frequent order repetition.
 The detailed discussion of these methods provides the reader with an in-depth methodological foundation for understanding the Kanban and master planning techniques introduced in part B. Many of these techniques have their origins in the MRP II / ERP concepts.
 However, they also apply to the process industry as well as to product families with many variants, whereby they, of course, are applied to the business objects of those processes.

 Part D provides an overview of some management systems that are closely interconnected with Integral logistics management.
 Among these are strategic management, technology and product innovation management, the financial and cost accounting system, information, knowledge and know-how management, and system and project management.
 Part D shows, also and most especially, why and where the linkages exist.
 In any case, the information provided here is meant to serve as a summary.